-It’s been a long and snowy winter, but warmer and sunnier weather will soon be upon us.
-As we begin spring quarter, I want to share information about important activities underway in the Western Libraries as well as recent accomplishments.
+Welcome back!
+I hope you had a wonderful summer and are excited for the start of a new academic year.
+As we begin Fall Quarter, I want to share information about important activities underway in the Western Libraries as well as recent accomplishments.

-In addition to developments in the Libraries’ virtual space, exciting physical changes have transformed the second floor of Haggard Hall.
-The Hacherl Research & Writing Studio, which integrates academic support for research, writing, and reading literacies in a vibrant learning environment staffed by experts, is now complete.
+Exciting physical changes in the Hacherl Research & Writing Studio on the second floor of Haggard Hall are now complete.
+The Studio integrates academic support for research, writing, and reading literacies in a vibrant learning environment staffed by experts.
 The third and final phase of the project – a glass-walled workshop and group project area – was installed in winter quarter.
-Less than two years old, the Studio welcomed 19,500 students to the space in fall quarter – a figure almost as high as total visitations for all of last academic year.
+Less than two years old, the Studio welcomed over 60,000 repeat visitors last academic year.
 Students come to use the flexible furnishings and mobile technologies, to work on academic projects by themselves or with others, and to seek academic support from the Studio’s expert staff.
 The Libraries is grateful to Cindy, Don, and Adam Hacherl; Dave and Ann Mann; and Dick, Melinda, and Laura Hearsey for the generous financial support that made the new Studio possible.

 As always, I encourage you to stop by to see me in Haggard Hall 231 or to send me an email if there is anything I can do to improve the Libraries.